Junior Kimbrough

-David "Junior" Kimbrough (July 28, 1930 – January 17, 1998) was an American blues musician.
+David Malone "Junior" Kimbrough Jr. (July 28, 1930 – January 17, 1998) was an American blues musician.
 His best-known works are "Keep Your Hands off Her" and "All Night Long".
+In 2023, he was inducted in the Blues Hall of Fame.

 Early life

 Kimbrough was born in Hudsonville, Mississippi, and lived in the north Mississippi hill country near Holly Springs.
 His father, a barber, played the guitar, and Junior picked his guitar as a child.
-He was apparently influenced by the guitarists Lightnin' Hopkins, Mississippi Fred McDowell and Eli Green.
+He was apparently influenced by the guitarists Mississippi Fred McDowell and Eli Green.

 Career

 In the late 1950s Kimbrough began playing the guitar in his own style, using mid-tempo rhythms and a steady drone played with his thumb on the bass strings.
 This style would later be cited as a prime example of hill country blues.
 His music is characterized by the tricky syncopation between his droning bass strings and his midrange melodies.
 His soloing style has been described as modal and features languorous runs in the middle and upper registers.
 The result was described by music critic Robert Palmer as "hypnotic".
 In solo and ensemble settings it is often polyrhythmic, which links it to the music of Africa.
 North Mississippi bluesman and former Kimbrough bassist Eric Deaton suggested similarities between Kimbrough's music and that of Fulani musicians such as Ali Farka Touré.
 The music journalist Tony Russell wrote that "his raw, repetitive style suggests an archaic forebear of John Lee Hooker, a character his music shares with that of fellow North Mississippian R. L. Burnside".

-In 1966 Kimbrough traveled to Memphis, Tennessee, to record for Goldwax Records, owned by the R&B and gospel producer Quinton Claunch.
+In 1966, Kimbrough traveled to Memphis, Tennessee, to record for Goldwax Records, owned by the R&B and gospel producer Quinton Claunch.
 Claunch was a founder of Hi Records and is known as the man who gave James Carr and O.V.
 Wright their starts.
 Kimbrough recorded one session at American Studios.
 Claunch declined to release the recordings, deeming them too country.
 Some forty years later, Bruce Watson, of Big Legal Mess Records, approached Claunch to buy the original master tapes and the rights to release the recordings made that day.
 These songs were released by Big Legal Mess Records in 2009 as First Recordings.

 Kimbrough's debut release was a cover version of Lowell Fulson's "Tramp" issued as a single on the independent label Philwood in 1967.
 On the label of the record his name was spelled incorrectly as Junior Kimbell, and the song "Tramp" was listed as "Tram?"
 The B-side was "You Can't Leave Me".
 Among his other early recordings are two duets with his childhood friend Charlie Feathers in 1969.
 Feathers counted Kimbrough as an early influence; Kimbrough gave Feathers some of his earliest lessons on the guitar.